JeremyLikness/PlanetaryDocs/CONTRIBUTING.md

 - Check with the maintainers for larger requests
 - Ensure the project compiles in _both_ `Debug` and `Release` modes
 - All files added should have complete XML documentation with examples where appropriate and the required heading
+- Fill out the PR template as directed

 Project maintainers will review PRs and merge/update versions as appropriate.